mcvm-launcher/mcvm/docs/docs/packages/scripts.md

   - `stability {stable | latest}`: Check for the configured stability of the package.
 You should check this and only install release versions of addons if `stable` is selected.
   - `language {language}`: Check the user's configured language.
   - `content_version {content_version}`: Check the configured content version for this package.
+  - `plugin {plugin}`: Checks if the given plugin is installed and enabled.
   - `not {condition}`: Inverts a condition.
 You can chain these, but why would you want to.
   - `and {left} {right}`: Checks if both conditions are true.
   - `or {left} {right}`: Checks if either one of the conditions are true.